adudenamedruby/.dotfiles/README.md

 # What dis?

-Here you'll find my dotfiles, my setup/keybinding preferences, and a fun script for bootstrapping your whole system from fresh.
+Here you'll find my dotfiles repo, my setup/keybinding preferences, and a fun script for bootstrapping your whole system from fresh.
 All nice and neat.

 It's a work in progress, however, and is likely to change frequently.